joedefen/crostini-kde-setup/README.md

 # CROSTINI KDE SETUP #
 ### Purpose ###
-KDE apps tend to not work ideally on Chromebook Linux (Beta) (a.k.a., Crostini) unless certain KDE environment variables are set.
+KDE apps work best on Chromebook Linux (Beta) (a.k.a., Crostini) if certain KDE environment variables are set.
 Doing so is a bit tricky and undocumented, and this script automates the basic KDE environment setup.
 Once KDE is setup from the Terminal, you can run **Discover** from the Chromebook Launcher to add/remove more Linux applications.